MOR Entertainment: Shift to online programming

 On September 14, 2020, ABS-CBN rehired select DJs from the defunct MOR Philippines, including Manila-based ones, to relaunch MOR as a digital broadcast platform.
-This shift mirrors ABS-CBN’s move to digital with Kapamilya Channel and TeleRadyo, focusing on consolidated programming rather than mainly playing music, partly due to Facebook’s copyright limits.
+This shift mirrors ABS-CBN’s move to digital with Kapamilya Channel and TeleRadyo (now reverted back to DZMM TeleRadyo), focusing on consolidated programming rather than mainly playing music, partly due to Facebook’s copyright limits.
 The new MOR emphasizes in-house Star Music tracks.
 Some programs returned with multiple hosts based on their regions, requiring Visayas and Mindanao hosts to use Tagalog for shows like MORe sa Umaga and Dear MOR.

 Additionally, shows once exclusive to MOR Manila— except for Dear MOR (now Dear MOR Presents: Dear Popoy, aired across all MOR Facebook pages and MOR TV on Kumu)— were expanded to regional MOR pages, including Onsehan Na! and SLR: Sex, Love and Relationships.

-MOR Entertainment (2021-present)
+MOR Entertainment (2021–present)

 On February 14, 2021, ABS-CBN relaunched the service as MOR Entertainment with its programming being available on Facebook, Kumu, Spotify, YouTube and iWantTFC.
 It also streams live on iWantTFC, ABS-CBN Radio Service, Alto and Malaysian based app Syok.

 Former MOR FM Radio Stations

-Before its forced shutdown on free-to-air FM radio, MOR broadcast through the following stations:
+Before its forced shutdown on radio, MOR broadcast through the following stations: